sneppy/pokerl/README.md

 ### Environments

-If you are familiar with OpenAI Gym, the `racerl.envs.PokerGameEnv` exposes an API similar to that of `gym.Env`.
+If you are familiar with OpenAI Gym, the `racerl.envs` environments expose an API similar to that of `gym.Env`.
 The `PokerGameEnv` simulates an entire game and returns a non-zero reward after each hand, depending on the player's payoffs and bets.
 To use the `PokerGameEnv` create a new instance by passing a list of opponents: